FARM Frequently Asked Questions

 The FARM (Forestry, Agriculture, and Rural Markets) cost share program is a competitive grant program designed to provide cost share dollars and financial incentives for projects that strengthen and expand Tennessee agricultural and forestry supply chains in response to weaknesses revealed by the COVID-19 pandemic.
 This program is funded by the State of Tennessee’s allocation of American Rescue Plan funding through the State and Local Fiscal Recovery Fund.

 The FARM cost share program will have three rounds of applications and awards.
-For the first round, the application portal will be open from March 1, 2023 – March 31, 2023.
-Awards are scheduled to be announced in May 2023, and funding recipients will have 24 months to complete their projects and submit the appropriate documentation and information to receive their allocation in the form of a reimbursement.
-Information regarding the following rounds of funding will become available as those application periods approach.
+The first round of awards have been announced.
+For the second round, the application portal will be open from November 1, 2023 – November 30, 2023.
+Awards are scheduled to be announced in December 2023, and funding recipients will have 24 months to complete their projects and submit the appropriate documentation and information to receive their allocation in the form of a reimbursement.
+Information regarding the final round of funding will become available as the application period approaches.

 No. A business will be limited to receiving funding in only one of the three rounds of awards.

 Agricultural and forestry businesses who have current operations in Tennessee and are executing their proposed project within Tennessee will be eligible for consideration.
 Applicants must be able to provide a Tennessee mailing address related to their operations within the state.
 They must submit an application and the final decision of funding recipients will be determined after applications are reviewed and scored.

 No. Colleges and universities are not eligible for the FARM cost share program.